ccnmtl/compiled3/content/articles/accessible-pdf-wheel.md

 interactivity, that is independent of hardware and operating system.
 It is also tricky for accessibility, because of the flexibility of layout it provides.

-Consider an inaccessible PDF document with multi-column layout that is typical in newspapers or brochures.
+Consider an inaccessible PDF document with multi-column layout that’s typical in newspapers or brochures.
 The columns are visual containers for the text, and they provide structure for sighted readers.
 The reader perceives the content flow as top-down, line by line, column by column.